In Command Code interactive session

 (user)label - All project-level skills with

-- Enter to open skill in your editor
+- Press Enter to open any skill in your editor

-- Esc to close and return to conversation
+- Press Esc to close and return to your session

 User-level skills